Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 In this article

-Grok, the AI system from xAI, has recently moved from version 3 to version 4, with an additional variant called Grok 4 Heavy.
-The main changes come from its training process.
-Grok 4 was trained on Colossus, xAI’s 200,000-GPU cluster, using reinforcement learning at pretraining scale.
-Training efficiency improved six-fold compared to Grok 3, according to the company’s website, and the dataset expanded beyond math and coding into a broader range of verifiable domains.
+Grok, the AI system from xAI, has progressed rapidly through 2025 and into 2026.
+The foundation model, Grok 4, was trained on Colossus, xAI's 200,000-GPU cluster, using reinforcement learning at pretraining scale.
+Training efficiency improved six-fold compared to Grok 3, according to the company's website, and the dataset expanded beyond math and coding into a broader range of verifiable domains.

 grok performance